 - Skill assessments to show your abilities

 Indeed is one of the most popular job search sites in the world and our pick for Best Overall.
-It’s very simple to use and users can filter job listings by location, job type (contract, full-time or part-time, entry-level, remote, etc.), benefits offered and others.
+It’s very simple to use and users can filter job listings by salary, location, job type (contract, full-time or part-time, entry-level, remote, etc.) and more.

-If you create an account, you can save jobs that interest you, set up job alerts, and upload your resume to apply more easily.
-Once you apply for a job through Indeed, those employers or recruiters will contact you through the site.
+You can save jobs that interest you on Indeed through your account, set up job alerts, and upload your resume to apply more easily.
+Once you apply for a job through Indeed, those employers or recruiters can contact you through the site.

 You can also take skill assessments on Indeed in a wide variety of fields, which are meant to show how proficient you are at certain activities.
 However, we found it’s quite easy to fool the system, so it may not accurately reflect your abilities.

 - Integration with popular ATS

 ZipRecruiter stands out for its great features aimed at employers and recruiters.
 When employers post a job on ZipRecruiter, the listing is automatically shared to more than a hundred other sites.
 ZipRecruiter also features a resume database that allows employers to search for the right candidates.